PrEP for Women

 Who is PrEP for?

-• is on HIV treatment but is not virally suppressed (or has detectable levels of HIV in their body) OR
+- is taking HIV treatment but is not virally suppressed (or has detectable levels of HIV in their body) OR;

-• Is in a relationship with an HIV-positive person where the woman is trying to get pregnant.
+- Are in a relationship with a person who is living with HIV where the person capable of pregnancy is trying to get pregnant.

-• Has been recently diagnosed with early syphilis.
-(Studies show that 55%-60% of syphilis cases in LA County occur in HIV+ persons, so a recent syphilis diagnosis may show an increased risk for HIV.)
+- Have been recently diagnosed with early syphilis.
+(Studies show that 55%-60% of syphilis cases in LA County occur in people living with HIV, so a recent syphilis diagnosis may show an increased risk for HIV)

 How important is adherence to PrEP for women?

-Adherence is important for women and all patients on PrEP.
-Studies show that excellent adherence for women (taking PrEP 6 days out of the week) is critical in order to reach protective levels in cervical and vaginal tissue.
+Adherence is important for cisgender and transgender women and all patients on PrEP.
+Studies show that excellent adherence for cisgender women (taking PrEP 6 days out of the week) is critical in order to reach protective levels in cervical and vaginal tissue.

 How quickly does PrEP provide protection?